A Comfortable Place for Parker

 The RMH has been more than just a place to stay while Parker is undergoing some medical procedures.
 The staff has become a second family.
 They have celebrated with us when Parker was finally able to get his leg cast removed from his clubfoot and transitioned from a wheelchair to a leg brace.
 They cared for us after a difficult surgery when Parker couldn’t get out of the bed due to the pain.
 They rejoice with us every time a procedure goes better than expected or a test comes back with good news.
 They have understood the tears after a day that produced less than stellar results.

 Parker has such a positive attitude and lights up any room he enters.
 Maybe someday we will have answers to why he is the way he is but until then, we have the RMH to see us through.

 The Netherton Family

-When families stay at the House, they are asked for a $10 donation per night although no family is turned down due to a financial hardship.
+When families stay at the House, they are asked for a $10 donation per night; however, no family is turned away due to a financial hardship.
 Through your donations to the Share a Night campaign, you are providing families with that comfort and ease of mind of not having to worry about where they will stay or where they can get a meal.
-The Ronald McDonald House of Idaho has a policy of never turning a family down due financial causes.
-By donating, you are able to upkeep that policy held by the house.